amolbhosale1/Selenium_startup_Job_Finder/README.md

 # Selenium_startup_Job_Finder
-use startuptalky.com for scrapping the data of startups that get funding in India
+use [startuptalky](https://startuptalky.com/) for scrapping the data of startups that get funding in **India**<br/>
+Just run script file-
+  It will open carrers site of all listed companies.